dyangcht/weblogic-operator-tutorial/tutorials/setup.kubectl.md

 Enter to accept default directory location `/home/oracle/.oci/config`.
 Provide your user and tenancy OCIDs.

 	Enter a user OCID: <YOUR_USER_OCID>
-	Enter a tenancy OCID: <YOUR_TENANCY_OCID>
+	Enter a tenancy OCID: ocid1.tenancy.oc1..aaaaaaaa6kb2n4qzopn3yuql74xyfsouotlgnhcu3faa44h4vx5il3pj6fea

 Enter your region.
 You can see in the console (browser) at the top right area.
-It has to be *eu-frankfurt-1*, if not type the proper region code.
+It has to be *us-ashburn-1*, if not type the proper region code.

-	Enter a region (e.g. eu-frankfurt-1, uk-london-1, us-ashburn-1, us-phoenix-1): <YOUR_REGION>
+	Enter a region (e.g. eu-frankfurt-1, uk-london-1, us-ashburn-1, us-phoenix-1): us-ashburn-1

 Generate new API signing key by entering `Y` at the prompt.
 For the location accept default.